ShriyanGote/GiftPicks/README.md

 ## Contributing

-We welcome contributions to the Gift Picks app.
+We welcome contributions to the Stacks app.
 If you have suggestions or improvements, please fork the repository, make your changes, and submit a pull request.

 ## License

-Gift Picks is available under the MIT license.
+Stacks is available under the MIT license.
 See the LICENSE file for more info.